ayakashi-io/ayakashi-io.github.io/docs/guide/tour.md

 Welcome aboard!
 In this section we will cover all of Ayakashi's basic building blocks and how they all fit together to create complete and ambitious scraping systems.
-We will start with **scrappers** and the different components that comprise a scrapper, then move to **scripts** and finally see how we use the two in a **pipeline**.
+We will start with **scrapers** and the different components that comprise a scraper, then move to **scripts** and finally see how we use the two in a **pipeline**.

-* scrappers
+* scrapers
   * props
   * extractors
   * actions